kodty/nem2-sdk-csharp/README.md

-Contact: kailin.odonnell.it3@gmail.com

 ### Nem2 (Catapult) CSharp SDK

-:warning: this sdk is in alpha state and will change in the next versions
+:warning: this sdk is in alpha state.
+Use at own risk.

 ## Requirements
 .NetStandard 2.0